 Animation Cinematography Course

 In the infancy of motion pictures, the cinematographer was usually also the director and the person physically handling the camera.
 As the art form and technology evolved, a separation between director and camera operator emerged.
-With the advent of artificial lighting and faster (more light sensitive) film stocks , in addition to technological advancements in optics and new techniques such as color film and widescreen , the technical aspects of cinematography necessitated a specialist in that area.
-Cinematography was key during the silent movie era – no sound apart from background music , no dialogue – the films depended on lighting, acting and set.
+With the advent of artificial lighting and faster (more light-sensitive) film stocks, in addition to technological advancements in optics and new techniques such as colour film and widescreen, the technical aspects of cinematography necessitated a specialist in that area.
+The cinematography was key during the silent movie era – no sound apart from background music, no dialogue – the films depended on lighting, acting and set.